 Baby Learning Activities

-The more curious a child is, the more they learn, so nurturing your child's curiosity is one of the most important ways you can help them become a lifelong learner.
+The more curious a baby is, the more they learn, so nurturing your baby's curiosity with baby learning activities is one of the most important ways you can help them become a lifelong learner.

 Model Interest in the World Around You

 Take a walk outside and wonder aloud about the trees, the sky, the stars.
-Encourage him to engage his senses—listening to birds, smelling flowers and feeling the rough bark of a tree—as sensory stimulation can be critical to your little one’s happy, healthy development.
-Also let your child see you pursuing interests of your own.
+Encourage him to engage his senses—listening to birds, smelling flowers and feeling the rough bark of a tree—as sensory stimulation can be critical to your little baby’s happy, healthy development.
+Also let your baby see you pursuing interests of your own.

 Encourage Natural Interests

-Children learn much more through activities that capture their attention and imaginations.
+Babies learn much more through activities that capture their attention and imaginations.
+Ensure engaging in baby learning activities which they genuinely like.
 If they like music, play it for them often, make and play instruments together and dance together.

-Answer Questions Simply and According to Your Child's Development
+Answer Questions Simply and According to Your Baby's Development

 If You Don't Have the Answer, Say So

-Let your little one know it's okay not to have all the answers.
+An essential baby learning activity is to let your baby know it’s okay not to have all the answers.
 This also provides an opportunity to model how to find answers.
 Go with him to the library, research the question online or call someone else who might know.

 Use the Library!

 Take this field trip together often.
 Find out when your local branch has its story time.
 Books are windows into all kinds of worlds to delight the curious mind.
-Young children who are exposed to books become better readers.
-Let your child choose his own books.
-Studies show that it doesn't matter whether children are reading books about rockets or comic books; the key is that their interest is captured and that they like to read.
+Young babies who are exposed to books become better readers.
+Let your baby choose his own books.
+Studies show that it doesn't matter whether babies are reading books about rockets or comic books; the key is that their interest is captured and that they like to read.

 Babies spend one-fifth of their waking hours in focused gazing.
 They're curious about their surroundings.
 Pictures on the wall and normal family activity are naturally fascinating.
 Give your baby safe toys and objects to explore.
 Rotate your supply to keep it "fresh."